-Forms inherit permissions and security from the Datasets section, allowing you to focus on building the best form for your data.
-You only have permission to view, add, or modify records in the Forms section if you have permission to do the same thing in the Datasets section.
+Forms inherit their permissions and security from the Datasets section.
+You only have permission to view, add, or modify records in a form if you have permission to do the same thing in the Datasets section.
 If you only have permission to view some of the records, you'll only see some of the records in the Forms section.